jbroll/tcl-tna/README.md

 A numeric array extension for Tcl.

-This is a package to do arithmetic on arrays on numbers.
+This is a package to do arithmetic on arrays of numbers.
 It is similar to several other packages including:

    * [NAP] : [tcl-nap.sourceforge.net]
    * [narray] : [http://www.ncnr.nist.gov/staff/nickm/narray.html]
    *

 TNA is coded in C and Tcl using critcl to glue it into a loadable Tcl package.
 It is a follow up to the [Numeric arrays in pure Tcl] prototype.

 TNA has these nice features: